crys-cross/ethernaut-attacks/README.md

 - Claim ownership of the this contract to pass this level.

 #### SOLUTION:
--   deploy LattackLibraryContract.sol using deployLAttackContract.ts.
+-   The two contracts should have parallel storage layout but since it's not, setting storedTime in LibraryContract will actually overwrite storage in slot 0 of Preservation contract and not storedTime which is in slot 3 of storage.
+With this, Player can change LibraryContract with Player's own maliscious contract to set owner via these storage vulnerability.
+Deploy LattackLibraryContract.sol using deployLAttackContract.ts.
 After deployment put address of deployed library and other needed addresses in attackPreservation.ts and run script in goerli.

 #### FILES:
+-   TODO: contractFactory to deploy contracts from the attack script and not on a separate deploy script.
 -   LattackLibraryContract.sol - contract
 -   PreservationSample.sol - contract
 -   deployLAttackContract.ts - deploy